dogweather/forkful/content/en/ruby/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers, comprised of a real and an imaginary part (like 3+4i), are a staple in engineering and physics.
-Programmers work with them in simulations, signal processing, and solving equations that don't play nice with just real numbers.

 ## How to:
 Ruby makes handling complex numbers a breeze.
 You can create and manipulate them using the Complex class: